ysucomputerclub/constitution/README.md

 When any member represents the organization in an unaccepted way and/or any member behaves in a disruptive way in meetings or events, the officers must notify the advisor.
 After notification, a notice of the issue shall be given to the member.
 Two weeks after the notice, a meeting shall be held where the member shall be able to share his/her perspective on the issue.
 After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
 A two thirds of the officers’ votes are required to take the removal of membership action.

 Members wishing to withdraw from YPH will need to contact the Chair and Co-Chair of the organization and state his or her intentions of withdrawal in writing.
-The either chair shall inform the officers of the member’s withdrawal.
+Then either chair shall inform the officers of the member’s withdrawal.

 ##Article IV.
 Officers